tidwall/uhaha/README.md

-VERSION                                 # show the application version MACHINE                                 # show information about the state machine RAFT LEADER                             # show the address of the current raft leader RAFT INFO [pattern]                     # show information about the raft server and cluster RAFT SERVER LIST                        # show all servers in cluster RAFT SERVER ADD id address              # add a server to cluster RAFT SERVER REMOVE id                   # remove a server from the cluster RAFT SNAPSHOT NOW                       # make a snapshot of the data RAFT SNAPSHOT LIST                      # show a list of all snapshots on server RAFT SNAPSHOT FILE id                   # show the file path of a snapshot on server
+VERSION                                 # show the application version MACHINE                                 # show information about the state machine RAFT LEADER                             # show the address of the current raft leader RAFT INFO [pattern ...]                 # show information about the raft server and cluster RAFT SERVER LIST                        # show all servers in cluster RAFT SERVER ADD id address [NONVOTER]   # add a server to cluster RAFT SERVER REMOVE id                   # remove a server from the cluster RAFT SERVER PROMOTE id                  # promote a server from non-voter to voter RAFT SERVER DEMOTE id                   # demote a server from voter to non-voter RAFT SNAPSHOT NOW                       # make a snapshot of the data RAFT SNAPSHOT LIST                      # show a list of all snapshots on server RAFT SNAPSHOT FILE id                   # show the file path of a snapshot on server